Azure/portaldocs/portal-sdk/generated/top-extensions-node-js-test-framework.md

 and then run **Mocha** against the generated JavaScript file.

-**NOTE**: Using an elevated command prompt may cause Chrome to crash or hang.
+**NOTE**: Using an elevated command prompt may cause Chrome to crash or stop responding.
 If so, try using a non-elevated command prompt:

 ```ts
 npm test